Kinshuk-168/delta-demo/README.md

 # delta-demo
-this is for my demo class of git and github
+this is for my demo class of git and github.